NJ Crawlspace Mold Treatments

 Pipe leaks or prolonged exposure to standing water will accelerate mold growth and put your home at higher risk for repairs.

-How to Inspect for Mold Growth, or Conditions That Lead to Mold
+How to Inspect for Mold Growth or Conditions that Lead to Mold

 Mold growth most often occurs on the floor joists, girders, and insulation within the crawlspace.
-During our evaluations, our technicians test the moisture within the wood structure and both the outdoor and indoor humidity.
+During our crawlspace evaluations, our technicians test the moisture within the wood structure and both the outdoor and indoor humidity.

 We use these readings, along with visual inspection of the crawlspace, for evidence of moisture intrusion or other issues that can contribute to mold growth.